Internationalisation (I18N)

 Luckily, AssertJ allows you to extract information from a Throwable, by using an extractor function.
 Now the Lambda bells should ring.

-If you turn on type hints in NetBeans-IDE (or in intelij) you can see what the type is on which you call contains(keys)
+If you turn on type hints in NetBeans-IDE (or in vscode/intelij) you can see what the type is on which you call contains(keys)

 image::assertjtypehints.png